SheffieldMLtracking/btviewer/README.md

-# btviewer
+# Bee tracking viewer

-Web app for human labelling of tracking images.
+This repository contains the code for a user interface for viewing bee tracking photos and human labelling of these tracking images.